elephantscale/es-training-new/course-outlines/ai-nlp-consulting.md

 # Background

 ## Amounts of Textual Data
-* Most of people's communications are text
+* Most communications that people do are text
 * Humanity has accumulated enormous amounts of text information
 * Books exist for thousands of years
 * Most of this is now digitized